Build a better budget for 2021

 - If your revenue is seasonal, invest the time to break your annual budget into months.
 This will help you manage cash flow and ensure that what you’re spending throughout the year is aligned with your cash inflow.

-- Update your budget on a quarterly basis at minimum.
+- Update your budget on a quarterly basis at a minimum.
 Otherwise, you will have a static budget that provides no basis for variance analysis.

 - Case in point: If a product launch is delayed by six months, it is difficult to compensate for the missed revenue opportunity for the remaining part of the year.
 It is also unfair to hold a sales team accountable for missing sales goals for a product that is not yet available.
-For this reason, it is important to update your budget on a quarterly basis, at minimum.
+For this reason, it is important to update your budget on a quarterly basis, at a minimum.